 Trombonist | arranger | Instructor

 Before I get to the music stuff, here’s a little about my personal life.
-I’m married to an incredible woman, am a proud dog dad — @sirbixby, and enjoy web development, motorcycling, fishing and killer food.
-When I’m not playing a gig, or teaching trombone lessons, I like to relax with my family, get to the gym, or spend quality time with friends.
+I’m married to an incredible woman, have the most excellent dog, and enjoy Formula 1 and great food.
+When I’m not playing a gig, or teaching trombone lessons, I work as a web application developer and enjoy relaxing with my family and friends, spend time outside, and play the occasional video game.

-While in high school, I played with New Jersey’s regional and high school orchestras, concert bands, and jazz ensembles, and won the “Best Soloist” award at Hershey Park’s ‘Music in the Parks’ competition.
-Upon graduating, I began college as a music education major at Moravian College, in Bethlehem, Pennsylania.
+I began college as a music education major at Moravian College, in Bethlehem, Pennsylvania.
 After two years, I transferred to William Paterson University, in Wayne, NJ, to study jazz performance.
 Through school, I had the opportunity to study with world-class musicians such as John Mosca, Jim McNeely, Clark Terry, Harold Mabern, Neil Wetzel, Ralph Brodt, and David Demsey.

-During my transition between schools, I began playing with New Jersey’s premier cover band, Brian Kirk and the Jirks, and continue to work as a full-time member playing almost 200 dates per year.
-Additionally, I’ve had the honor to been called to play with many incredible musicians, including: The Four Tops, The Pat McGee Band, Quincy Mumford and the Reason Why, Phil Woods and the Coda Festival Band, Wycliffe Jean, and a variety of other fantastic ensembles.
+During my transition between schools, I began playing with New Jersey’s premier cover band, Brian Kirk and the Jirks, and continue to work with the band.
+Additionally, I’ve had the honor of being called to play with many incredible musicians, including: The Four Tops, The Pat McGee Band, Quincy Mumford and the Reason Why, Phil Woods and the Coda Festival Band, Wycliffe Jean, and a variety of other fantastic ensembles.

 Trombone lessons New Jersey